vmware/vic-product/docs/user_doc/vic_app_dev/photon_cert_custom.md

 11. Pull the image from vSphere Integrated Containers Registry into the VCH and run it with the name `build-slave`.

-    This example runs `dch-photon` behind a port mapping, but you can also use a container network.
+    This example runs `dch-photon` behind a port mapping, that exposes the HTTP port (2375) of the `dch-photon` instance on port 12375 of the VCH.
+You can also deploy `dch-photon` on a container network.

     <pre>docker -H <i>vch_address</i>:2376 --tls run --name build-slave -d -p 12375:2375 <i>registry_address</i>/default-project/dch-photon:1.13-cert</pre>

 **Result**

 - You have a custom `dch-photon` image in your vSphere Integrated Containers Registry that contains the correct certificate so that it can build, pull, and push images to and from that registry.
-- You deployed a `dch-photon` container VM from that image, that is running in your VCH.
+- You deployed a `dch-photon` container VM named `build-slave` from that image, that exposes Docker Engine on port 12375 of your VCH.

 **What to Do Next**

-To test the  `dch-photon` Docker host, see [Build, Push, and Pull an Image with `dch-photon`](test_photon.md).
+To test the  `dch-photon` Docker Engine, see [Build, Push, and Pull an Image with `dch-photon`](test_photon.md).